Eighty Years' War

-The Eighty Years' War (Note: Tachtigjarige Oorlog; Guerra de los Ochenta Años or Guerra de Flandes, literally "War of Flanders") or Dutch Revolt (Tachtigjaarige Oorlog or Nederlandse Opstand; c.
+The Eighty Years' War (Note: Tachtigjarige Oorlog; Guerra de los Ochenta Años or Guerra de Flandes, lit.
+'War of Flanders'; Wère ed Quateur-vingts Ans) or Dutch Revolt (Note: Nederlandse Opstand; La Revuelta neerlandesa; Rèvolte hollandaise) (c.
 1566/1568–1648) (Note: There is disagreement about name and periodisation of the war, see Historiography of the Eighty Years' War.) was an armed conflict in the Habsburg Netherlands (Note: The Habsburg Netherlands were at the time also known as the Seventeen Provinces, today roughly covering the Netherlands, Belgium, Luxembourg and parts of northern France, but excluding areas such as the Principality of Liège.) between disparate groups of rebels and the Spanish government.
 The causes of the war included the Reformation, centralisation, excessive taxation, and the rights and privileges of the Dutch nobility and cities.

 After the initial stages, Philip II of Spain, the sovereign of the Netherlands, deployed his armies and regained control over most of the rebel-held territories.
 However, widespread mutinies in the Spanish army caused a general uprising.
 Under the leadership of the exiled William the Silent, the Catholic and Protestant-dominated provinces sought to establish religious peace while jointly opposing the king's regime with the Pacification of Ghent, but the general rebellion failed to sustain itself.

 Despite steady military and diplomatic successes by the Governor of Spanish Netherlands and General for Spain, the Duke of Parma, the Union of Utrecht continued their resistance, proclaiming their independence through the 1581 Act of Abjuration and establishing the Calvinist-dominated Dutch Republic in 1588.
 In the Ten Years thereafter, the Republic (whose heartland was no longer threatened) made conquests in the north and east and received diplomatic recognition from France and England in 1596.
 The Dutch colonial empire emerged, which began with Dutch attacks on Portugal's overseas territories.

 Facing a stalemate, the two sides agreed to a Twelve Years' Truce in 1609; when it expired in 1621, fighting resumed as part of the broader Thirty Years' War.
 An end was reached in 1648 with the Peace of Münster when Spain retained the Southern Netherlands and recognised the Dutch Republic as an independent country.